How to stop ransomware

 This new tactic means ransomware is spreading faster than ever, and criminals are becoming more inventive with their tactics – one of the latest examples of the type masquerades as a Pokémon Go app for Windows.

 AOMEI Backupper is a free tool that takes the fuss out of this essential part of PC housekeeping.
 AOMEI makes it simple to back up your whole system, a drive, a partition or individual files, and restore them in minutes.
-You can also clone one drive to another with a few clicks, and make bootable rescue media for emergencies.
+You can also clone one drive to another with a few clicks, and make bootable rescue media for emergencies like a ransomware infection.

 Also make sure you have the latest updates for all your software, to patch any newly discovered vulnerabilities.
 Check your Windows settings to ensure you receive automatic updates, and install Secunia Personal Software Inspector to identify software in need of patching.
 The first time you run Secunia PSI it will prompt you to install Microsoft Update; you can ignore this if you're running Windows 8, 8.1 or 10.

-An online security tool is essential, but bear in mind that some are more comprehensive than others.
+An online security tool is essential to stop ransomware infections, but bear in mind that some are more comprehensive than others.
 Avira Free Antivirus is our weapon of choice, and Avast Free Antivirus also offers particularly good protection against ransomware.

-If you're unfortunate enough to fall victim to an attack, your immediate instinct might be to pay the fine and get everything back working as soon as you can.
+If you're unfortunate enough to fall victim to a ransomware attack, your immediate instinct might be to pay the fine and get everything back working as soon as you can.
 Most ransomware creators will indeed unlock your files once you've opened your wallet, but there's no guarantee.

-If your PC screen is locked, try inserting your Windows disc, then rebooting your PC.
+If your screen is locked by ransomware, try inserting your Windows disc, then rebooting your PC.
 The machine should boot from the disc rather than your hard drive (if not, press [F8] before Windows loads and use the BIOS menu to change the boot order), and you'll be given the option to repair or reinstall the operating system.

 Alternatively, you can use the Advanced Boot Options menu (again via the BIOS) to access Windows System Restore, to restore your PC to a point before it became infected.

-Restoring or repairing your system should remove the virus, but your files may still be encrypted – or even deleted.
+Restoring or repairing your system should remove ransomware, but your files may still be encrypted – or even deleted.
 That isn't a problem if you've been making regular backups though, and AOMEI Backupper will enable you to restore them.